sudeeprp/rapa-home/coding.md

 ## Contribute

-Like to contribute to open-source and make developers faster?
+Like to contribute to open-source?
+Want to make developers faster?
 [Pick one of these](contribute.md)!